On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Introduction

-\end{theorem} When the K\"ahler manifold $M$ above is of dimension two, Theorem \ref{mag_sys_ineq} is a generalization of the main result in \cite{benedetti2019local} and when $vol_g(M) = vol_{g_0}(M)$, it reduces to this result.
-Indeed, observe that the following is true:
+\end{theorem} When the K\"ahler manifold $M$ above is of dimension two, Theorem \ref{mag_sys_ineq} is a generalization of the main result in \cite{benedetti2019local}, and when $\text{Vol}_{\tilde g}(M) = \text{Vol}_{g_0}(M)$, it reduces to this result.
+This is because the following is true:

 Combining \eqref{mag_sys_ineq_2} with the above equation and accounting for the sign change due to the assumption \cite[Equation (1.1)]{benedetti2019local}, we see that \eqref{mag_sys_ineq_2} reduces to the first inequality in \cite[Theorem 1.9]{benedetti2019local} as required.